ivirshup/anndata-paper/paper.md

 anndata is a Python package for handling annotated data matrices in memory and on disk.
-It is positioned between xarray and pandas by providing the minimal additional structure that enables storing data matrix annotations. anndata offers a broad range of computationally efficient features including among others sparse data support, lazy operations, and a PyTorch interface.
+It is positioned between xarray and pandas by providing the minimal additional structure that enables storing data matrix annotations. anndata offers a broad range of computationally efficient features including, among others, sparse data support, lazy operations, and a PyTorch interface.

 # Statement of need

 Generating insight from high-dimensional data typically works through training models that annotate observations and variables through condensing data into low-dimensional representations.
-In particular in exploratory workflows, this involves iteratively training models on pre- and post-learned annotations of a data matrix requiring to book-keep both its annotations and learned representations. anndata offers a canonical data structure for this, which is addressed neither by pandas [@mckinney10], nor xarray [@Hoyer2017] nor commonly-used modeling packages like sckit-learn [@Pedregosa2011].
+In particular in exploratory workflows, this involves iteratively training models on pre- and post-learned annotations of a data matrix requiring to book-keep both its annotations and learned representations. anndata offers a canonical data structure for this, which is neither addressed by pandas [@McKinney2010], nor xarray [@Hoyer2017], nor commonly-used modeling packages like sckit-learn [@Pedregosa2011].

 # Introduction

-Since its initial publication as part of Scanpy [@Wolf2018], anndata matured into an independent software project and became widely adopted (674k PyPI downloads in total, 40k downloads/month, 220 GitHub stars). anndata was particularly useful for data analysis in computational biology where advances in single-cell RNA sequencing (scRNA-seq) have given rise to new classes of analysis problems which stimulated a stronger adoption of Python over the traditional R ecosystem.
+Since its initial publication as part of Scanpy [@Wolf2018], anndata matured into an independent software project and became widely adopted (674k total PyPI downloads & 40k downloads/month, 220 GitHub stars).

+So far, anndata has been particularly useful for data analysis in computational biology where advances in single-cell RNA sequencing (scRNA-seq) have given rise to new classes of analysis problems with a stronger adoption of Python over the traditional R ecosystem.
 Previous bulk RNA datasets had few observations with dense measurements while more recent scRNA-seq datasets come with high numbers of observations and sparse measurements, both in dimensions of 20k and more.
 These new data profit much from the application of scalable machine learning tools, which are more abundant in Python than in R.